-Take “respect” as a value example.
-Many of our clients share this value.
-However, to one employee, respect might mean telling someone the absolute hard facts that come to mind for a particular strategy.
-For example, tell them how it is — be a straight shooter — it is to their benefit.
-On the other hand, to another employee, respect might mean allowing someone the space and ability to figure it out for themselves: don’t be overbearing — be a supporter, coach more — it is to their benefit.
+Take “respect” as a value example: Many of our clients share this value.
+However, to one employee, respect might mean telling someone the absolute hard facts that come to mind for a particular strategy, also known as tell them how it is — be a straight shooter — it is to their benefit.
+On the flip side, to another employee, respect might mean allowing someone the space and ability to figure out the solution for themselves: don’t be overbearing — be a supporter, coach more — it is to their benefit.

-Let’s dig into four critical pieces to align behaviors with values and create more intention.
+Let’s dig into four critical pieces that are needed to align behaviors with values and create better intention:

 Survey Your Employees

-While this may feel like a very “soft” exercise, it is important to establish a “behavior baseline” and really assess what training and engagement are needed.
+While this may feel like a very “soft” exercise, it’s important to establish a “behavior baseline” and genuinely assess what training and engagement are needed.
 The leadership engagement is critical in ensuring that everyone has the same expectations for how people should act, or else you are back to square one again.

 Train the Specific Skills